mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 The argument in this case is passed through to the method :meth:`Underwriter.build`, which first looks for ``B.Dice10`` in the knowledge.
 If it fails, it tries to interpret its argument as a DecL program.

-The method :meth:`build.qshow` (quick show) searches the knowledge using a regex applied to the names, returning a dataframe of specifications.
+The method :meth:`build.qshow` (quick show) searches the knowledge using a regex (regular expression) applied to the names, returning a dataframe of specifications.

 .. ipython:: python
     :okwarning: